built1n/rastercarve/README.md

 You just need Python 3, OpenCV, and NumPy (i.e. `pip install ...`).

 Then, just run `python src/rastercarve.py IMAGE`, where `IMAGE` is a bitmap image in any format supported by OpenCV.
+G-code is output to standard output.

+## Configuration

+Edit `rastercarve.py` to change the material and engraving settings.